nacholimar/RestServer/README.md

 ## This project is a users CRUD created in Node.JS

-Recuerda ejecutar '''npm install''' para reconsutrir los modulos de Node
+Reminder execute '''npm install''' for build all Node modules

-Puede probar este mismo api desde: https://restserver-nacholimar.herokuapp.com
+You can test this project from: https://restserver-nacholimar.herokuapp.com

 ### Using the Collection